Spay/Neuter Incentive Program (SNIP)

 - Rabies & Distemper Vaccinations (required unless proof of vaccination is provided)

 - Optional: Microchip, Flea & Tick Treatment, and De-Worming ($10 each)

 |*Required unless proof of vaccination is provided.|

-Dog Owners Please Note: Due to a high volume of interest, there is currently a 2 to 3 month wait period for dog surgery appointments.
+Dog Owners Please Note: Due to a high volume of interest, there is currently a 3 to 4 month wait period for dog surgery appointments.
 You are welcome to apply to be put on the request waitlist, but you may not receive a call back for several weeks or more.
+Pets must meet the age restrictions to apply.
 We appreciate your patience.
 Thank you!